osrf/gazebo_tutorials/drcsim_atlas_mixer/tutorial.md

 # Simulation setup

-Start Gazebo with Atlas in a world where there's something to manipulate (be sure to do the usual `source /usr/share/drcsim/setup.sh` first):
+Start Gazebo-classic with Atlas in a world where there's something to manipulate (be sure to do the usual `source /usr/share/drcsim/setup.sh` first):

 ~~~
 roslaunch drcsim_gazebo qual_task_2.launch